samanthamoss87/Project-1/README..md

 - These are the photos I purchased from istockphoto.com
 - I researched hundreds of photos to get the best image to represent the relevant area of my business.
 - They matched in line with the Businesses and the sectors we are working in.
+- Project 2 - The image of Richard Lane taken for the Management Page was a photo he took of himself for this site.

 ## Wireframes
 - [Link to Wireframes](https://www.figma.com/file/OR9ALOmeSW29mY6VmIh4jx/Webpage-frontcover?type=design&node-id=0%3A1&mode=design&t=VkHTziaTuZjlnrDv-1)